Steel Dragon 2000: Records

-Incident
+2003 incident

-On August 23, 2003, a sheared axle caused one of the trains to lose a wheel.
+On 23 August 2003, a sheared axle caused one of the trains to lose a wheel.
 A passenger suffered a serious back injury and a 28-year-old man swimming in the water park pool was injured when he was hit in the hip with the 32. cm wheel.
-The ride was closed for over three years and reopened on September 3, 2006.
+The ride was closed for over three years and reopened on 3 September 2006.